-Sustainability in Practice (SIP) Certified is a rigorous sustainable vineyard and wine certification with strict, non-negotiable requirements.
-We are committed to standards based on science and expert input, independent verification, transparency, and absence of conflict of interest.
+Sustainability in Practice (SIP) Certified helps farmers and winemakers demonstrate their dedication to preserving and protecting natural and human resources.
+SIP Certified is a rigorous sustainable vineyard and wine certification with strict, non-negotiable requirements, committed to standards based on science and expert input, independent verification, transparency, and absence of conflict of interest.

-It’s why we can offer you great wines and you can trust that they are made in a way that protects the people and the planet.
+The program’s award winning rigor and integrity have earned it the reputation of being the gold standard for sustainable certification.
+That’s why we can offer you great wines you can trust are made in a way that protects the people and the planet.

 A Look at People, Planet, Prosperity